KimbakiS/KimbakiS.github.io/index.md

 - [Friday Overtime](./writeups/tryhackme/friday-overtime.md).
 CTI analysis on malware samples using online tools like VirusTotal and MITRE ATT&CK
 - [Mr. Robot](./writeups/tryhackme/mrrobot.md).
 Exploit a vulnerability in a web app to gain access to an root a machine
 - [New Hire Old Artifacts](./writeups/tryhackme/newhire-oldartifacts.md).
 Perform log analysis with Splunk to find old IoCs from an endpoint
+- [Summit](./writeups/tryhackme/summit.md).
+Simple room that involves investigations through each tier of the Pyramid of Pain

 ---